In 2019, we’re working on planning approvals for the North East Link (NEL) project.

 In September 2018 we released a second design update, including how community feedback has informed changes and our planning studies.

 In November 2018, North East Link went out to market.
 Currently, we are seeking expressions of interest from builders for the $200 million early works package and the $7-9 billion primary package.

-There will be ongoing technical studies throughout the project area to get information about existing ground conditions across Melbourne’s north-eastern suburbs to inform the Environment Effects Statement (EES).
+There were technical studies throughout the project area to get information about existing ground conditions across Melbourne’s north-eastern suburbs to inform the Environment Effects Statement (EES).

-We will continue to engage with communities and local businesses.
+We continue to engage with communities and local businesses.

-The Minister for Planning will appoint an independent panel to review the EES and public submissions received and make recommendations.
+The Minister for Planning appointed an independent panel to review the EES and public submissions received and make recommendations.